graphql/graphql-js/.github/CONTRIBUTING.md

 ## Merge Process

 Once a pull request has been approved by 2 reviewers from [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers) team, it may be merged by any member of the [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers-write) team.
 For more complex pull requests, a larger cohort of reviewers is suggested.
-Any reviewer may -- at any time -- request that the topic be brought for more in depth discussion at GraphQL JS Working Group meeting, where decisions will be made by consensus.
-A PR that has been merged without discussion at a GraphQL JS Working Group meeting should be reverted if a more in depth discussion is requested.
+Any reviewer may request that the topic be brought for more in depth discussion at GraphQL JS Working Group meeting, where decisions will be made by consensus.
+A PR that has been merged without discussion at a GraphQL JS Working Group meeting may be reverted if a more in depth discussion is later requested.

 ## Release on NPM